 City of Fort Worth Retirement Plans

-The city offers you a 457 Plan for setting aside additional pre-tax or post-tax (ROTH) money towards your retirement.
+The City offers employees a 457 Plan for setting aside additional pre-tax or post-tax (ROTH) money toward their retirement.

 The 457 Plan concept is simple: You contribute a part of your salary now into the plan, where it grows until you withdraw it during retirement.
 Contributions and earnings made before tax and are not taxed until the money is withdrawn.
 Contributions and earnings made post-tax (ROTH) are taxed, but the money is not taxed at withdrawal provided you have held the account for five years.